Nimboo3/ai-code-reviewer/nextjs/public/terms/terms-of-service.md

 ## 6. Subscription Terms

 ### 6.1 Billing
-- Subscription fees are billed in advance through Paddle
+- Subscription fees are billed monthly in advance
-- Prices are listed in EUR/USD and may be subject to local taxes
+- Prices are listed in USD and may be subject to local taxes
-- We reserve the right to change pricing with 30 days notice
+- We reserve the right to change pricing with 7 days advance notice

 ### 6.2 Cancellation
 - You may cancel your subscription at any time through your account dashboard